rwhitmire/rwhitmire.github.io/_posts/2016-02-13-acts-of-kindness.md

 "WHAT WERE YOU THINKING YOU MORON, YOU DIDN'T EVEN USE YOUR TURN SIGNAL!"

 I wasn't expecting that.
 My face begins to twitch for some reason.
 Maybe because of the cold, maybe because of the unexpected rudeness, or maybe I was feeling angry.
-Tailgaters are a mennace to society afterall, and I don't appreciate being blamed for their wrecklessness.
+Tailgaters are a mennace to society afterall, and I don't appreciate being blamed for their recklessness.
 Where I come from, if you tailgate someone and you end up in a ditch, you are responsible.
 Insurance companies and the state of Pennsylvania agree with me.